larsrickert/nginx-proxy/docs/examples/mailserver.md

 ### Step 1: Create a `docker-compose.yml` and `.env` file

-All data that needs to be persisted will be mount to the `./mailu` folder.
+All data that needs to be persisted will be mount to the `.data` folder.
 So if you need to back up the mailserver, you can simply backup this folder.

 Make sure to replace the highlighted lines with your information.